 Substance-Induced Bipolar Disorder

 Various substance use causes physical changes in the brain.
 The most obvious difference is the brain’s reward system, which makes using substances feel pleasurable.
-But, changes in the brain reward system can lead to compulsive, substance-seeking behavior.
-Drug abuse can rewire other parts of the brain that influence mood and behavior.
+But, changes in the brain reward system can lead to compulsive, substance-seeking behavior and depressive mood disorder.
+Drug and alcohol abuse rewire other parts of the brain that influence mood and behavior.
 Substance abuse and addiction can also cause changes in the brain that can lead to bipolar disorder.

 Symptoms and Consequences of Bipolar Disorder